RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

 Many players may believe that 4PC Watchmaker, the new break-focused relic set released in patch 2.0, is Ruan Mei's new BiS set.
 However, for general usage, Ruan Mei's other relic set options such as 4PC Messenger Traversing Hackerspace, 2PC Break Effect 2PC Messenger, and 4PC Thief of Shooting Meteor are better options.

 4PC Watchmaker is definitely viable for Ruan Mei, but its 4PC passive is only useful in teams with a break-focused DPS, such as Xueyi, Sushang, Firefly, and Boothill.
 Otherwise, the extra Break Effect is not all that needed.
 Furthermore, the passive only has about a 50%-60% uptime due to Ruan Mei's ultimate duration.
 In teams with break-focused DPS characters, though, especially if Ruan Mei is not short on her needed stats, 4PC Watchmaker is definitely a good option to use.
+However, keep in mind that the 4PC effect does not stack, meaning if you are pairing Ruan Mei with HMC, it is best to choose a different set.

 ### Relic Stats
 ![stats](../assets/images/guides/relicstats.png)